I want to donate my sperm

-Sperm donation can be either altruistic in return for expenses incurred, or via our sperm sharing scheme, which enables a couple to receive one funded* IVF treatment cycle in exchange for the male partner becoming a registered sperm donor (*excluding drugs and HFEA fee).
+Sperm donation can either be altruistic in return for expenses incurred or via our sperm sharing scheme, which enables a couple to receive one funded* IVF treatment cycle in exchange for the male partner becoming a registered sperm donor (*excluding drugs, screening and HFEA fee).

 How do I donate sperm?

-All men between the ages of 18 and 41 are eligible to consider sperm donation.
+All men between the ages of 18 and 45 are eligible to consider sperm donation.
 Your first step would be to make a consultation appointment with one of our fertility consultants.
-We would ask that you have completed a sperm donor health questionnaire in advance of this appointment.
+We would ask that you have completed a Sperm Donor Health Questionnaire in advance of this appointment, and this will need to be signed and verified by your family doctor at a later date.
 We will also require a semen sample on the day of your appointment to assess your suitability for donation.
 Prior to this appointment, we ask that you abstain from intercourse/ejaculation for three days.

-Becoming a sperm donor does require dedication, so you do need to consider carefully if this is something you can commit to and your proximity to the clinic.
-Most of our donors will make approximately 10 visits to the clinic over a 20-week period to donate.
-Each sperm sample is frozen and stored in quarantine for a minimum period of 6-months, and thereafter we will need you to return to the clinic for re-screening.
+Becoming a sperm donor does require dedication; you need to consider your proximity to the clinic and whether donation is something you can commit to.
+Most of our donors will make approximately 10 visits to the clinic over a 12-week period.
+You will need to donate 50 vials of sperm and the visits required to produce this amount will be individual to each person.
+Each sperm sample is frozen and stored in quarantine for a minimum period of 3 months, and thereafter we will need you to return to the clinic for rescreening.
 This will confirm that you are still infection-free, and your samples are safe to be used for our patients.

 What else do I need to know and consider?

-You will be required to see our independent counsellor who will talk you through all of the implications you/and your partner will need to consider about donating your sperm to others.
+You will be required to see our independent counsellor who will talk you through all of the implications you/and your partner will need to consider about donating your sperm.